apache/sedona/docs/community/develop.md

 ![](../image/ide-java-6.png)

-The IDE might tell you that the PATH does not exist as follows:
+When you run a test case written in Scala, the IDE might tell you that the "Path does not exist" as follows:

 ![](../image/ide-java-7.png)